-The player count of CSGO has skyrocketed in thanks to worldwide quarantines keeping everyone indoors.
-On March 14th, CSGO at peak hour had 1,001,756 players online at a single moment.
-This marks the first time this eight-year-old FPS game would have over a million players online at once.
+The player count of CS:GO has skyrocketed thanks to worldwide quarantines keeping everyone indoors.
+On March 14th, CS:GO at peak hour had 1,001,756 players online at a single moment.
+This marks the first time this eight-year-old FPS game would have over a million players online.

-CSGO’s popularity has played a strange effect as most games peak two to three years after their release date.
-Whereas CSGO is more popular than ever eight years after release.
-Most agree that Counter-Strike: Global Offensive is very out-dated compared to games releasing in the present-day.
+CS:GO’s popularity has played a strange effect as most games peak two to three years after their release date.
+Whereas CS:GO is more popular than ever eight years after its release.
+Most agree that Counter-Strike: Global Offensive is very outdated compared to games released in the present day.

 Counter-Strike has built a reputation for being very consistent and competitive.
 It’s difficult to frequently update a popular game without delivering game-breaking updates that affect the meta.
-There have been few game-breaking updates in CSGO’s history, but Valve was quick to patch them to give balance back into the game.
+There have been a few game-breaking updates in CS:GO’s history, but Valve quickly patched them to give balance back to the game.

-It’s interesting to see how the COVID-19 outbreak is doubling most game player counts.
+It’s interesting to see how the COVID-19 outbreak doubles most game player counts.
 Once the quarantine is ceased and people return to work, the player counts will plummet back to their normal status.
-As for now, absurdly high numbers will show in player counts and we can only hope that servers remain stable.
+As for now, absurdly high numbers will show in player counts, and we can only hope that servers remain stable.